Physical Therapist Assistant Program | Lackawanna College

 The admissions selection process is based on the following criteria and requirements:

 Admissions for the PTA Program are rolling.
 Therefore, applications will be considered as they are received.
-Please refer to the admissions rubric (PDF) for rolling the selective admissions timeline.
 Qualified applicants will be invited for final interviews.
-Following the interview process and a holistic evaluation/assessment of each candidate, applicants will receive a letter with a final determination of acceptance, waitlisted, or denied status.
+Following the interview process and an evaluation/assessment of each candidate, applicants will receive a letter with a final determination of acceptance, waitlisted, or denied status.
 Items needed to complete the application process /packet include the following and are further explained below on this page:

 • Lackawanna College’s online application (Hardcopy applications available upon request)